Time perception: Effects of drugs on time perception

 Stimulants such as thyroxine, caffeine, and amphetamines lead to overestimation of time intervals by both humans and rats, while depressants and anesthetics such as barbiturates and nitrous oxide can have the opposite effect and lead to underestimation of time intervals.
 The level of activity in the brain of neurotransmitters such as dopamine and norepinephrine may be the reason for this.
 A research on stimulant-dependent individuals (SDI) showed several abnormal time processing characteristics including larger time differences for effective duration discrimination, and overestimating the duration of a relatively long time interval.
 Altered time processing and perception in SDI could explain the difficulty SDI have with delaying gratification.
 Another research studied the dose-dependent effect in methamphetamine dependents with short term abstinence and its effects on time perception.
 Results shows that motor timing but not perceptual timing, was altered in meth dependents, which persisted for at least three months of abstinence.
 Dose-dependent effects on time perception were only observed when short-term abstinent meth abusers processed long time intervals.
 The study concluded that time perception alteration in meth dependents is task specific and dose dependent.

 The effect of cannabis on time perception has been studied with inconclusive results mainly due to methodological variations and the paucity of research.
 Even though 70% of time estimation studies report over-estimation, the findings of time production and time reproduction studies remain inconclusive.
 Studies show consistently throughout the literature that most cannabis users self-report the experience of a slowed perception of time.
 In the laboratory, researchers have confirmed the effect of cannabis on the perception of time in both humans and animals.
 Using PET scans it was observed that participants who showed a decrease in cerebellar blood flow (CBF) also had a significant alteration in time sense.
 The relationship between decreased CBF and impaired time sense is of interest as the cerebellum is linked to an internal timing system.

+Hallucinogens can also cause altered time perception.